breedx2/noshare/README.md

 of disclosure, some obvious problems are listed here.
 These should probably turn into issues.

-* server host key checking -- Straight-up disabled. yup. sorry.
-It's convenient, but insecure and it should be improved.
-This means someone could redirect dns and intercept/mitm traffic.
 * multiple servers -- for simplicity, not supported.
 * one-shot -- it's convenient but kinda stupid that files are one-shot, and maybe there should be a way to keep an offer open/alive for some time or number